 The Benefits of Cloud Accounting for the Industry

 As stated previously, cloud accounting is much more accessible than traditional accounting software, which could save a business plenty of its much-needed time.
-By freeing up time to use for other tasks, cloud accounting could potentially help accounting businesses grow – smaller ones in particular, where time is of the essence.
+By freeing up time to use for other tasks, cloud accounting could potentially help smaller accounting businesses grow.

 By using cloud accounting software, businesses are simply tied into monthly subscriptions, rather than a one-off costly payment and contract.
 Not only does this allow accountants to regularly choose whether or not to continue using the software, it also ensures that any software updates available, are automatically installed.
 No further add-ons or additional costs are required to receive the most current version of the software.